Menu

 Who is eligible for a retirement interest-only mortgage?

-Typically, RIOs are designed for older borrowers with significant equity built up in their homes but may not have sufficient pension income or savings to pay off an existing mortgage or release cash through traditional remortgages.
+Typically, RIOs are designed for older borrowers with significant home equity but who may not have sufficient pension income or savings to pay off an existing mortgage or release cash through a traditional remortgage.

-The exact eligibility criteria vary by lender, but usually require borrowers to be over a certain age (e.g., 55+), have a minimum level of equity in their home and pass affordability checks.
+The exact eligibility criteria vary by lender, but usually require borrowers to be over a certain age (e.g., 55+), have a minimum level of home equity, and pass affordability checks.

 Are there any risks associated with getting a retirement interest-only mortgage?